-1. The Racing Rules of Sailing (ISAF/US Sailing Appendix G) clearly states that "A boat or competitor shall give all possible help to any person or vessel in danger."
-This is reinforced by SOLAS Convention Chapter V Regulation 33 also found in Appendix G.
+A. The Racing Rules of Sailing (ISAF/US Sailing rule 1.1) clearly states that "A boat or competitor shall give all possible help to any person or vessel in danger."
+This is reinforced by SOLAS Convention Chapter V, Regulation 33.

-2. Nevertheless, several events of "Man Overboard" (in some cases multiple MOB) have occurred in the past year where nearby boats failed to render any assistance, or rendered inadequate assistance.
-Fortunately no lives were lost.
-The Storm Trysail Club (STC) therefore finds it necessary to clarify its view of "rendering assistance."
+B. Nevertheless, several events of "Man Overboard" (in some cases multiple MOB) have occurred in the past where nearby boats failed to render any assistance or rendered inadequate assistance.
+The Storm Trysail Club (STC) hereby offers its view of "rendering assistance."

-3. At all STC events, the following "Guideline for Rendering Assistance" will be utilized.
-Boats and their owners (and skippers if different) who in STC's opinion violate this Guideline may be disqualified from the race and possibly ejected from the series and future STC events.
+C. At all STC events, the following "Guideline for Rendering Assistance" will be referenced.
+Boats and their owners (and skippers, if different) who in STC's opinion violate this Guideline (and thereby rule 1) may be disqualified from the race, a series, and possibly future STC events.
 STC advises every competitor to familiarize themselves with this Guideline and act in accordance.
-If a competitor witnesses a violation of this Guideline they shall protest or otherwise bring the incident to the attention of the STC.
-Suggestions for improvement of this Guideline are welcome.
+If a competitor witnesses a violation rule 1, they should protest.

 1. Distress Situations include, but are not limited to:

 c) Collision with serious injury or risk of sinking;

 d) Dismasting with serious injury, risk of sinking or immediate grounding;